 AWG Full Member, copyright 2001

-Shane Brennan is an Australian writer and producer who has become one of the most successful television drama producers in America.
+Shane Brennan is an Australian writer and producer who has become one of the most successful television drama producers in the world.
 In 2007 he became the first Australian writer to become the showrunner of a U.S. network television drama series when he took over as Executive Producer on the CBS series NCIS, which went on to become the number one scripted drama on network television and is now entering its fifteenth season.
 While running NCIS, Brennan created the hit spin-off NCIS: Los Angeles, which became the number two scripted drama on network television.
 Both NCIS and NCIS: Los Angeles are seen in more than 200 countries and have become two of CBS Studios most successful shows in the last decade.

 Katherine joined the AWG in 1984 and has served the Guild in various capacities including as Vice President.
 Among her many professional achievements is being a recipient of both the QLD and NSW Premier’s Literary Awards as well as 12 AWGIEs including a Major AWGIE for Answered by Fire.
 Her play Harbour was commissioned to open the new Sydney Theatre, and Katherine’s most recent work on screen has been the telemovies House of Hancock and Schapelle, two projects she remembers as being written with lawyers sitting on her shoulders.
 Her latest theatrical release is Women He’s Undressed, a feature film documentary for Gillian Armstrong about the (almost) unknown Orry-Kelly, an Oscar winning costume designer.